anubhavkumaar/personal-website/README.md

 The Projects section showcases a curated list of my most significant projects.
 Each project includes a detailed description, technologies used, and links to live demos or repositories where applicable.
 This section demonstrates my ability to apply my skills in real-world scenarios.

-## Skills

-In the Skills section, I outline my technical proficiencies and competencies.
-This includes programming languages, frameworks, tools, and methodologies that I am proficient in.
-This section provides a clear view of my capabilities and areas of expertise.

-## Certifications

-The Certifications section lists my professional certifications and achievements.
-Each certification entry includes the issuing organization, date of issuance, and a brief description of what the certification entails.

 ## Contact

 The Contact section provides various ways to get in touch with me.
 This includes a contact form for direct messages, as well as links to my professional profiles on LinkedIn, Twitter, and other relevant platforms.